marcelotduarte/cx_Freeze/doc/src/setup_script.rst

       --include-msvcr         include the Microsoft Visual C++ Redistributable files without needing the redistributable package
                               installed (--include-msvcr-version=17 equivalent)
-      --include-msvcr         like --include-msvcr but the version can be set with one of the following values: 15, 16 or 17 (version 15 includes UCRT for Windows 8.1 and below)
+      --include-msvcr-version like --include-msvcr but the version can be set with one of the following values: 15, 16 or 17 (version 15 includes UCRT for Windows 8.1 and below)